Joey Wendle Player Props: Marlins vs. Phillies

-Joey Wendle -- with a slugging percentage of .148 in his past 10 games (including no home runs) -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Taijuan Walker on the mound, on July 31 at 6:40 PM ET.
+Joey Wendle -- .067 average over his past 10 games -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Zack Wheeler on the hill, on August 2 at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Tigers.
+In his previous game he had a hitless performance (0-for-4) against the Phillies.

 Joey Wendle Game Info & Props vs. the Phillies